MIT-Emerging-Talent/ET6-foundations-group-10/collaboration/learning_goals.md

 - Focus on writing more complete and readable solutions.
 - Gain deeper experience with version control tools like Git and GitHub, especially in team projects.

+### Oleksandr Maksymikhin

+- Study the Python programming language.
+- Improve skills for participation in group projects using the version control system GitHub.
+- Investigate the functionality of GitHub (Issues, Project Board, Actions, CI/CD).

 ---

 ## Group Approach